ubco-cmps/data301_course/notes/week01/Class1C/Class1C.md

 ## Logistics

 During class we will go through some logistics, and then go through some terminology.

+## Tour of Visual Studio Code

+VS Code (or Visual Studio Code) is the IDE, or "Interactive Development Environment" we will be using in this course.
+Though it is not required for you to use it (you can accomplish the same things in other IDEs like PyCharm, Atom, etc...), I suggest giving it a shot and see how you like it!
+In this live demo, I'll show you around the editor and how you can use it for your work:

+- Opening a Folder vs. opening an individual file
+- Opening a Terminal in VS Code
+    - On Windows, you may need to do an extra step to link your GitBash terminal to VS Code
+- Sidebar for files
+- Search
+- Extensions
+- Customizing colours, editor layout, other settings

 ## Accept your first lab